Diversity, Equity, and Inclusion

 • Look beyond the standardized examination to assess clinical competency (optional video case or research synopsis, situational judgement tests/case studies)

-• Decrease weight of letters of recommendation and class rankings in MSPE, as there is considerable evidence for gender and racial biases in letters of recommendation and performance evaluations in medical school and residency
+• Decrease weight of letters of recommendation and class rankings in MSPE, as there is considerable evidence for biases in letters of recommendation and performance evaluations in medical school and residency

 • Include option to provide diversity statement in ERAS application